The Lion King (1994 soundtrack)

+Hans Zimmer was awarded an Academy Award for Best Original Score at the 67th Academy Awards in 1995.

 An expanded version of The Lion King soundtrack, featuring 30 minutes of previously unreleased material, was released as part of the Walt Disney Records: The Legacy Collection series on June 24, 2014.
 In 2014, Hot Topic released a vinyl picture disc of the soundtrack.

-In 2010, Rhapsody called it one of the all-time great Disney and Pixar Soundtracks.
+In 2010, Rhapsody included the soundtrack as one of 10 essential Disney and Pixar soundtracks.

 Track listing

 All songs are composed by Elton John with lyrics by Tim Rice.
 All scores are composed by Hans Zimmer.

 The Legacy Collection release

 Walt Disney Records released an expanded edition of The Lion King soundtrack containing an additional thirty minutes of previously unreleased material from the film, as well as a collection of demo versions of cues.
 This revision contains a new remastered mix by Alan Meyerson.

 Commercial performance

-The soundtrack shipped over 18 million copies in the U.S. and eventually went 10× platinum in 1995, thus becoming the biggest-selling soundtrack ever from an animated film.
-Its certification was promoted to Diamond when the award was instituted in 1999.
+The soundtrack shipped over 10 million copies in the U.S. and eventually was 10× platinum in 1995, thus becoming the biggest-selling soundtrack ever from Disney's 1994 animated feature film.
+Its certification was promoted to Diamond when the award was instituted in 1999 by the RIAA.
 According to Nielsen Soundscan the soundtrack, as of April 2014, has sold a total of 7.873 million copies in the US.
 It is also the best-selling vinyl album in the Nielsen SoundScan era (starting 1991), with 1,043,000 copies sold as of June 2014.